thanphungdung/object_detection_app/README.md

 - `opencv-python`

 ##  How to Set Up and Run the App
-### Step 1: Clone or unzip the project
+### Step 1: Clone
-Unzip the folder and open a terminal in the project directory.
+Clone the GitHub repo to the local machine
 ### Step 2: Create and activate a virtual environment
 python -m venv detection
 .\detection\Scripts\activate